ucsb-cs9/s25/_lab/lab01.md

 Note: In general, it is always important to work on labs and reading early so you can gain the proper context and utilize our office hours to seek assistance / ask clarifying questions during the week before the deadline, if needed!

-It is a good idea to read up on some tools we’ll use in this lab before you get started, specifically Chapter 1.4.2.1 (String Formatting) and 1.4.6 - 1.4.6.1 (Object Oriented Programming).
+It is a good idea to read up on some tools we’ll use in this lab before you get started, specifically:
+- physical book's Chapter 1.4.2.1 (String Formatting) and 1.4.6 - 1.4.6.1 (Object Oriented Programming)
+- electronic books' Chapter TBA

 The main idea for this lab is to write a program that will organize Vulnerabilities into a Vulnerability list.
 The program should have the ability to add / remove / search for vulnerabilities.